 This document also does not apply to any works associated with the construction of the Marine Base at Fraserburgh Harbour nor the Onshore Transmission Infrastructure (OnTI) as these elements do not form part of the Development which is the subject of the Section 36 Consents and Marine Licence conditions.
-Details of the traffic and transport associated with the OnTI can be found in the Cable Route Construction Access Plan, Substation Construction Access Plan, Abnormal Load Route Access Report and Cable Route Access Report which were submitted to and approved by Aberdeenshire Council in accordance with the approval of Matters specified in conditions granted in June 2018 (Section 36 Consents).
-The construction of the Marine Base at Fraserburgh Harbour will likely be subject of a separate planning application yet to be submitted in which potential traffic and transport implications will be considered as required.
+Details of the traffic and transport associated with the OnTI can be found in the Cable Route Construction Access Plan, Substation Construction Access Plan, Abnormal Load Route Access Report and Cable Route Access Report which were submitted to and approved by Aberdeenshire Council in accordance with the Approval of Matters Specified in Conditions granted in June 2018 (Section 36 Consents).
+The construction of the Marine Base at Fraserburgh Harbour was subject to separate planning consent.